 top of page

-Key Crew
+Key Characters and Crew

 mf16-filmmaker-nick_chevallierweb.webp

-Director and Producer
+Nick Chevallier Director and Producer

 After obtaining a degree in journalism and media at Rhodes University studies, I have been a producer, director, and cinematographer of socio-environmental documentaries for the past 30 years.
 20 years ago I produced a documentary called “The Wild Coast….a fragile Paradise” in which I explored the natural beauty and rich natural resource base of this unique coastline.
 20 years down the track and now is the perfect opportunity through this “Wild Coast Warriors” film to incorporate these globally relevant themes.
 Previous clients have included BBC, Discovery Channel, National Geographic, Animal Planet, and local South African television broadcasting platforms.
 Other clients have been a diverse number of NGOs and academic institutions.
-A common theme in many productions has been the undermining motivation of creating awareness, shifting perceptions/attitudes, and actually making a difference.
+A common theme in many productions has been the undermining motivation of creating awareness, shifting perceptions/attitudes, and actually making a difference

-Leigh Wood
+Leigh Wood Director and Co-Editor:

 Leigh Wood has over 15 years of experience in directing, filming and editing documentries.
 Leigh created and produced the youth segment “It’s Up to Us” on South Africa’s longest-running environmental television program 50/50.
 Passionate about storytelling that serves as a catalyst for positive change, most often related to content in Africa that concerns environment, indigenous communities, human health, nutrition, medical injustice, gender-based violence, community upliftment, youth empowerment and education.
 A seeker of truth that can be brought to light for the greater good.

-Director of Photography
+Warren Smart, Director of Photography:

+Warren was Topside Cinematographer on the Oscar winning 'My Octopus Teacher' (2021).
 Warren loves to interpret a basic concept into an eloquent dance between the camera and subject, to sculpt an emotional response in the audience.

 With 10 years experience filming across Africa, Warren is most proud of the projects that have affected change for good.
-The bulk of his work has been around sustainability, conservation and inspiration and he enjoys working in wild and remote areas.
+The bulk of his work has been around sustainability, conservation and inspiration and he enjoys working in wild and remote areas

 Katherine joined Natural Justice in September 2021 as Head of Campaigns and Communications.
 Her work advances strategic campaigning, communications and media relations on the continent and globally to support NJ’s litigation and legal empowerment in solidarity with and for local communities, activists and defenders we work with.
 Katherine has a Bachelor of Journalism from the University currently known as Rhodes, and certification in business and human rights law, and global LGBTQ+ rights.
 Katherine has worked in both regional and International NGOs for ten years, on policy, advocacy, campaigning and media work to advance gender, economic and climate justice, LGBTQ+ rights, South-feminist alternatives, youth leadership and Palestinian solidarity.